jaymierosen/classExercies/notes.md

 .removeClass() = remove the class in the method to the selected element

 .toggleClass() = toggle the class inside the method on and off.
-Similar to remove class
+Similar to remove class.
+Add or remove one or more classes from each element in the set of matched elements

 .val() = get the values of the sumbitted form elements/whatever selector is beign used